unicode-org/message-format-wg/spec/compromise-syntax.md

 unless delimited like literal values.
 - TODO: Each registered function must define the available options and their value syntax.
 - TODO: If we allow white space in option values, then we need optional delimiters for such values.
 Probably the same delimiters as for literal values.

+The option value can be a `$` immediately followed by an identifier.
+- TODO: Define what this can mean.
+There is at least a use case for allowing an argument name, to be looked up like placeholder arguments, in the same Map given to the message formatting function.

 Options are not allowed when no function is specified.